 - Development of the application, including project proposal, CVs, budgetary items

 - Fulfilling the criteria for the funding agency

 - Assistance with collaboration with matching funders and commercial partners

 - Assistance with the liaison with the Dalhousie ILI office, if required

 The Project Manager collaborates with Nova Scotia Health Legal Services to support the researcher in managing post-award contracting and award finalization, and works with Nova Scotia Health Financial Services to oversee the complex financial arrangements and reporting associated with a major project.

-The Project Manager is the main contact person between the researcher and Dalhousie Research Services, and with Dalhousie ILI as required.
+The Project Manager is the main contact person between the researcher and Dalhousie University's Offices of Research Services and Commercialization and Industry Engagement as required.
 Industry collaboration is also vital for a number of large institutional awards, and support is offered by connecting commercial partners and maintaining the collaborations formed and ensuring all legal aspects are overseen.